Manu343726/dotfiles/README.md

 ### Package management

-One of the main goals of dotfails is to make bootstrapping of a new machine painless, regardless is an Ubuntu box, Arch, Fedora, etc. In that way, dotfiles wraps package management with its own commands to install packages in a portable way
+One of the main goals of dotfiles is to make bootstrapping of a new machine painless, regardless is an Ubuntu, Arch, Fedora, etc. In that way, dotfiles wraps package management with its own commands to install packages in a portable way.

 #### Package database